MRZ code extraction from visa and passport documents using convolutional neural networks: Methodology

-We first extract feature maps from a passport/visa image using MobileNetV2 backbone.
-At the end of the stage 4 convolutional layers, MobileNetV2 produces 320 feature maps of $24 \times 24$ sizes.
-We then add four convolutional layers that running in parallel to form a ASPP layer.
-These four convolutional layers have a dilation rate \cite{chen2017} of 1, 2, 4 and 8 respectively.
-We concatenate the feature maps produced by these four layers (the concatenation layer) and then applied a $1 \times 1$ convolutional layer to reduce the number of feature maps to be 320 before feeding the resulting feature maps to the next ASPP layer.
-Shortcuts were added between the concatenation layer of two ASPP layers.
-After N ASPP layers, we bilinearly upsampled (unpool) the feature maps to $48 \times 48$ sizes before concatenate them with the feature maps output from the end of stage 3 convolutional layer of MobileNetV2.
+We first extract feature maps from a passport/visa image using a MobileNetV2 backbone.
+At the end of the stage 4 convolutional layers, MobileNetV2 produces 320 feature maps of size $24 \times 24$.
+We then add four convolutional layers that run in parallel to form a ASPP layer.
+These four convolutional layers have a dilation rate \cite{chen2017} of 1, 2, 4 and 8.
+We concatenate the feature maps produced by these four layers (the concatenation layer) and then applied a $1 \times 1$ convolutional layer to reduce the number of feature maps to 320 before feeding the resulting feature maps to the next ASPP layer.
+Shortcuts were added between the concatenation layer of two ASPP layers similar to ResNet.
+After N ASPP layers, we bilinearly up-sample (un-pool) the feature maps to size $48 \times 48$ before concatenate them with the feature map outputs from the end of stage 3 convolutional layer of MobileNetV2.
 A $1 \times 1$ followed by a $3 \times 3$ convolutional layer is used to fuse these feature maps.
-We then bilinearly upsampled the resulting feature maps to $96 \times 96$ sizes and concatenate them with output of the stage 2 convolutional layers of MobileNetv2.
-After fuse the feature maps with 2 convolutional layers, we bilinearly upsampled them to $192 \times 192$ sizes and concatenate them with the output of stage 1 convolutional layers of MobileNet V2.
-Three convolutional layers are then applied to fuse and extract features from these feature maps to produce the output of feature-merging branch, which is composed of 64 feature maps of $192 \times 192$ sizes.
-For each pixel in the output of feature-merging branch, we apply $1 \times 1$ convolutional layers at the output branch to produce a 0-1 probability score indicate the presence of MRZ (the score map) at the pixel, the distance from the top, bottom, left and right of the mrz bounding box to the pixel (mrz text box map) and the rotating angle of the bounding box (mrz rotation angle map).
+We then bilinearly up-sample the resulting feature maps to $96 \times 96$ sizes and concatenate them with output of the stage 2 convolutional layers of MobileNetv2.
+After fusing the feature maps with 2 convolutional layers, we bilinearly upsampled them to $192 \times 192$ sizes and concatenate them with the output of stage 1 convolutional layers of MobileNet V2.
+Three convolutional layers are then applied to fuse and extract features from these feature maps to produce the output of feature-merging branch, which is composed of 64 feature maps of size $192 \times 192$.
+Similar to EAST\cite{zhou2017}, for each pixel in the output of feature-merging branch, we apply $1 \times 1$ convolutional layers at the output branch to produce a 0-1 probability score which indicates the presence of MRZ (the score map) at the pixel, the distance from the top, bottom, left and right of the mrz bounding box to the pixel (MRZ text box map) and the rotation angle of the bounding box (mrz rotation angle map).
 Because we have $192 \times 192$ pixels, a total of $192 \times 192 = 36864$ bounding boxes are produced as a result.
-We reject those bounding boxes that have a probability score lower than 0.5 and used non-max suppression (NMS) to fuse the rest of bounding boxes.
-The bound box that has the highest score is than selected as input to the recognition branch.
+We reject those bounding boxes that have a probability score lower than 0.5 and use non-max suppression (NMS) to fuse the rest of the bounding boxes.
+The bound box that has the highest score is then selected as input to the recognition branch.